 Bulimia calmed my anxiety.
 It helped me grieve.
 It gave me focus.
 Enabled my depression and apathy and – quite incredibly – created a kind-of force field around my heart.
 The people closest to me didn’t know what I was doing because the disease that was destroying me was sneakily camouflaging itself.
 How outrageous is that?

 Bulimia is a bitch.
 Sometimes,due to the force of the vomiting, blood vessels in my eye would burst.
 I had a seizure.
 Then another, and another.
 I went blind temporarily.
-I thought I died and went to heaven once.
+I think I died and went to the afterlife once, for about 30 seconds.
 My heart skips and sometimes I’m terrified to think what I may have damaged internally.
 Why do I keep coming back to her?

 At least a million times I vowed to stop.
 A million times I broke the vow.
 When my son was born I promised to do better.
 I broke that promise.
 Even now, when I feel I am more or less in control of my urges, I can hear bulimia whisper to me.
 “You’re fat”, she says.
 “Don’t take care of yourself, you’ll feel deprived.”
 And my favorite – “Eating this whole box of Cheerios and then purging will make you forget all about (Problem XYZ).”